qdw-luke/arcadia-airlines/readme.md

 Each of the examples included work on the Output1.csv file. but i have also included a file that will work with the raw data if you are interested.
 The raw data may be accessed from the link above.

 ##Use Case 1: Excel
 We make fun of excel with its silly limits but it can actually do a lot.
-Open the file data/"ArcadiaAirline Analysis.xlsx" and take a look.
+Open the file "ArcadiaAirline Analysis.xlsx" and take a look.

 The worksheet output1 is exactly a copy of the csv data. the diagram is created from using the TRANSPOSE function and each cell is populated with a VLOOKUP.